Air of Authority - A History of RAF Organisation

 This was formed from No 4 Recruit Receiving Centre on 4 January 1940 at Bridgnorth under the control of No 20 Group.
 It was transferred to No 24 Group on 13 May 1941 and disbanded on before March 1942

-It reformed on 25 June 1945 at Wilmslow and was redesignated No 4 School of Recruit Training on 1 November 1948
+It reformed on 25 June 1945 at Wilmslow, with a training capacity was 3,000 (no reception), which was reduced to 2,000 on 18 November 1946 and was redesignated No 4 School of Recruit Training on 1 November 1948

-No 5 Recruit Centre
+No 5 Recruits Centre

 This was formed on 25 April 1940 at Saughall Massie (later renamed West Kirby) with staff from No 1 Personnel Despatch Centre and operated in this role under the control of No 20 Group.
 It ceased to function as a Recruit Centre on 20 February 1941 and assumed the functions of a Personnel Despatch Centre, taking over the role of No 1 PDC.
 At the same date one Wing (1,000 personnel) was transferred to Weston-super-Mare to form a fourth Wing at No 5 SoTT, Locking.
 It was later transferred to No 24 Group and on 3 March No 1 Wing moved to Skegness.